davidbeesley/davidbeesley.github.io/docs/index.markdown

 ## Weekly Events

-- **Heroclix:** Tuesday @ 6:30 pm
+- **Heroclix:** Tuesday @ 6:30 pm and Saturday @ 3:00 pm
 - **Star Wars: Legion and Shatterpoint Clone:** Tuesday @ 6:30 pm
-- **Magic the Gathering: Commander:** Wednesday @ 11:00 am
+- **Magic the Gathering: Commander:** Wednesday @ 11:00 am and Friday @ 5:00 pm
 - **Warhammer 40k (500+ points):** Thursday @ 6:00 pm
-- **Magic the Gathering: Commander:** Friday @ 5:00 pm
+- **Yu-Gi-Oh ($5):** Saturday 12:30 pm
 ---

 ## Upcoming Events

-**November 2, 2024**
-**Yu-Gi-Oh Tournament**
+**MTG Foundations Pre-Release**
-📅 November 2 @ 12:30 pm - 3:00 pm
+📅 November 8 @ 3:00 pm & 6:30 pm, November 9 @ 11:00 am & 3:00 pm
 📍 High Gear Hobby, 2160 West 4700 South, Taylorsville

-Bring your Yu-Gi-Oh deck and play against other great decks.
-Who will have the best deck?
-Who will win against the odds?
-Come find out.
+💲 Entry Fee: $30

+Celebrate the release of MTG Foundations!
+Join us for pre-release events throughout the weekend.
+Secure your spot and get a sneak peek at the latest cards.

 ---

-**November 1, 2024**
-**FNM Commander**
+**MTG Tuesday Modern**
-📅 November 1 @ 5:00 pm - 9:00 pm
+📅 November 12 @ 6:00 pm
 📍 High Gear Hobby, 2160 West 4700 South, Taylorsville

-Join us every Friday for some casual commander.
-Bring your favorite commander deck or one you've recently made, and play in a pod against multiple opponents.
+💲 Entry Fee: $10

+Bring your favorite Modern deck and join us for some competitive Magic: The Gathering.
 All skill levels are welcome.
 ---

-**October 31, 2024**
-**Warhammer 40k**
+**MTG Foundations Draft**
-📅 October 31 @ 6:00 pm - 9:00 pm
+📅 November 15 @ 6:30 pm, November 22 @ 6:30 pm
 📍 High Gear Hobby, 2160 West 4700 South, Taylorsville

-Come play with this great casual Warhammer 40k group.
-Bring your army of 500+ points or come use one of our armies to play.
-Both casual and competitive players are welcome.
+💲 Entry Fee: $30

+Draft your deck with MTG Foundations cards and compete with fellow players.
+Test your skills in a friendly yet competitive environment.

+---

+**Yu-Gi-Oh Holiday Charity Event**
+📅 November 16 @ 12:00 pm
+📍 High Gear Hobby, 2160 West 4700 South, Taylorsville

+Join our Yu-Gi-Oh Charity Event and support a good cause.
+Bring 5 non-perishable food items to participate.

+---

+**Heroclix Tournament**
+📅 November 16 @ 2:00 pm
+📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
+💲 Entry Fee: $40

+Bring your best team and strategies to this exciting Heroclix Tournament.
+Compete for prizes and glory!

+---

+**Song of Ice & Fire Learn to Play**
+📅 November 16 @ 3:00 pm
+📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
+💲 Free

+Learn the basics of Song of Ice & Fire and start your journey in this fantastic tabletop game.
+All beginners are welcome!

+---
+**Red Dragon Inn**
+📅 December 7 @ 4:00 pm
+📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
+💲 Free

+Join us for a fun evening of Red Dragon Inn.
+This event is free, so bring your friends and enjoy a lively game session.

 ---